marieval/my-way-to-coding-2022/README.md

 - *passing by reference / by value:* primitive types are passed by value, non-primitive types (objects) by reference
 - *dynamic / static typing:* in statically-typed languages (Java, C#,...) we must define what type is the variable.
 In JS (dynamically typed) the typing is done during the runtime
 - *weekly typed languages:* JS, C, C++, PHP (have type coercion). x *strongly typed languages:* Python, Ruby, C#, Java
+- *functions:* special type of objects - "callable objects".
+When we invoke them, the *execution context* is created (with *this* and *arguments*), it looks for *variables environment* (what variables are available), and it creates *scope-chain* (what variables are available in parent environment)
+- *Functions:* 1) can be assigned to a variable; 2) can be passed as an argument to another function; 3) can be returned from another function
 -